OPERATION OF THE ASTROLABE

 Read the altitude of the Sun among the altitude circles.

-On the dorsum place the alidade over the unequal hour scale at the
+On the dorsum place the alidade arm eith the declination scale

 Note the declination of the Sun along the alidade.